srguiwiz/inflation/README.md

 This also is for people whose activities have prevented them from paying attention to some aspects of money.
 Sometimes they have to pay attention.
-This calculator hopefully helps making sense of numbers changing in time.
+These calculators hopefully help making sense of numbers changing in time.